Next Polish parliamentary election: Political parties

 The New Left is composed of social liberals and social democrats.
 The alliance's main predecessor, Democratic Left Alliance has been in government coalitions twice, in 1993–1997 and 2001–2005.
 NL is a member of the Socialists and Democrats (S&D) group.

 Confederation is a de jure party but de facto coalition of New Hope and the National Movement.
 They hold a mixture of right-libertarian, right-wing populist and nationalist views.
 They are members of Europe of Sovereign Nations Group (New Hope) and Patriots for Europe (National Movement).

-Razem is a social democratic party, with democratic socialist and social liberal elements.
+Razem is a social democratic and progressive party, with democratic socialist and social liberal elements.
 It was elected as part of The Left alliance together with New Left and became a part of the ruling coalition, but it left the government and moved to opposition in October 2024 in protest of the ruling parties' austerity economic policy.
 The party fielded its own candidate in the 2025 Polish presidential election, and is considered likely to run independently in the next parliamentary election as well.

 Confederation of the Polish Crown is a Catholic fundamentalist and monarchist political party led by Grzegorz Braun.
 It was part of the Confederation coalition until January 2025, when Braun was expelled from the alliance.
 In the 2025 Polish presidential election, Braun won 6.34% of the popular vote, gaining fourth place, even though he was only seventh in the polls.
 Following this unexpected success, Braun announced the creation of a "broad fire extinguisher front" to contest the next parliamentary election, which would represent "the right that is truly anti-systemic, not drifting towards the centre" and which is "truly national and Catholic".
 In 2025, it formed an electoral alliance to the Senate with Bezpartyjni Samorządowcy, which received 1.86% of the vote to the Sejm and 4.91% to the Senate in 2023.

-Free Republicans is a small right-wing political party led by Marek Jakubiak and Paweł Kukiz, based on the previous party of Kukiz and Jakubiak, Kukiz'15.
+Direct Democracy is a small right-wing parliamentary group based on the previous party of Paweł Kukiz and Marek Jakubiak, Kukiz'15.
 Its 4 MPs were elected in the 2023 election from the electoral lists of Law and Justice and then formed its own independent parliamentary group.
 The party ran in the 2025 presidential election, where its leader Jakubiak won 0.77% of the popular vote in the first round, and subsequently endorsed Karol Nawrocki, the candidate of PiS, for the second.
 The party seeks to present a right-wing alternative based on uniting patriotic movements as well as those disappointed with the agricultural policies of PiS.
+The circle removed Jakubiak on 27 January 2026, renaming itself to Direct Democracy, and Jarosław Sachajko becoming its new leader.